-Interesting news article HERE from the Scunthorpe Telegraph about the Templars in Lincolnshire – a county in eastern England.
+There’s an interesting news article HERE from the Scunthorpe Telegraph about the Templars in Lincolnshire.

 It name checks Bottesford Preceptory, one of several Templar estates in the county.
 A Preceptory, by the way, was a Templar manor and would include farms, mills, workshops, living quarters, a great hall and a chapel.
 There was a vast network of Preceptories across Europe stretching from Wales to the Holy Land.